 1. 2. and 3.: Since these are the obvious, I will lump them all together: Food, wine and men.
 Seattle has some good food but it usually is drowning in sauce while lacking soul.

-The only places I am 100% content with are hole-in-the-wall family run joints, 9 times out of ten these are “ethnic” restaurants.
-Or kinda fancy joints like Le Zinc, Bar Cotto, etc which I have the pleasure of visiting on the foodie tours I get to do in Seattle.
-Also happy hours in Seattle…hmmm I need to write a round-up about that…
+The only places I am 100% content with in Seattle are the hole-in-the-wall family run joints and the plethora of diverse ethnic restaurants.
+Or the kinda fancy joints like Le Zinc, Bar Cotto, etc which I have the pleasure of visiting on the foodie tours I get to do in Seattle.
+Also I do enjoy happy hours in Seattle…hmmm that’s a whole other round-up!

 I love the casereccia comfort food restaurants in Florence, fresh pasta, the food trucks dolling out cow guts (lampredotto forever!) and cheap wine and the endless array of my favorite drug: gelato in Florence.